masoodjalal5/Frame-Extractor-And-Annotator-for-YOLO-Dataset/README.md

 Next image will load when key 'k' is pressed, the current image is skipped Next image will load when key 's' is pressed, the current image and data are saved

-## Images will kepp loading until you run out of images, or press key 'x' to terminate the program.
+### Images will keep loading until you run out of images, or press key 'x' to terminate the program.

-##TODO
+## TODO
 Implement functionality to read all the videos in the directory

 ## Disclosure